alexSatov/VSBuildOptimizer/README.md

 ## Features

-- Show independent projects in solution
+- Show non-referenced projects in solution
 - Check inner project references on same versions and .dll paths
 - Optimize all references for selected project and build __all projects__ in solution